-Thus, $\tilde{W}{\infty}$ ignores income differences within the most disadvantaged group and is solely concerned about differences that arise from the observed differential circumstances.
+Thus, \tilde{W}{∞} ignores income differences within the most disadvantaged group and is solely concerned about differences that arise from the observed differential circumstances.
 By contrast, the EO criteria defined by (2.1) does not distinguish between the different sources that contribute to income inequality.
 As an alternative to (2.1) and (2.7) we introduce the following family of extended EOp welfare functions, where $p_k(t)$ is defined by (2.2).
-The essential difference between $\tilde{W}k$ and $\tilde{W}{\infty}$ is that $\tilde{W}k$ gives increasing weight to lower quantiles in the income distribution of the most disadvantage group.
-Thus, in this respect $\tilde{W}k$ captures also an aspect of inequality within types.
+The essential difference between \tilde{W}k and \tilde{W}{∞} is that \tilde{W}k gives increasing weight to lower quantiles in the income distribution of the most disadvantage group.
+Thus, in this respect \tilde{W}k captures also an aspect of inequality within types.

-(2.8) $$\tilde{W}k = \int_0^1 p_k(t) \min_j F_j^{-1}(t) dt, \ k = 1, 2, ...,$$ father's education, differences in income within the most disadvantaged group might still be partly due to circumstances and partly be due to effort.
+(2.8) $$\tilde{W}k = \int_0^1 p_k(t) \min_j F_j^{-1}(t) dt, \ k = 1, 2, ...,$$

+Our justification for introducing the extended EOp welfare functions is twofold.
+First, besides parents' education (or other indicators one might have chosen), there might be other exogenous factors that affect individuals' achievements.
+Thus, given the definition of types based on father's education, differences in income within the most disadvantaged group might still be partly due to circumstances and partly be due to effort.
 The extended EOp welfare functions (2.8) accounts for the fact that part of the differences within the most disadvantaged group might still arise not from different levels of effort but rather from different circumstances.
 Second, the extended EOp welfare functions might be considered as a mixture of the pure EOp welfare function and the EO welfare functions.
 Thus, the extended EOp criterion provides a better basis for understanding differences in results produced by the pure EOp criterion and by the EO criteria.
 Note that the extended EOp welfare functions treat transfers from individuals that do not belong to the most disadvantage group to individuals that belong to the most disadvantage group as welfare improving.
 Moreover, transfers from richer to poorer individuals within the most disadvantage group is also welfare improving.